bowman2001/perplexdoc/content/doc/basic/image/index.md

  ![Alternative Text](image.jpg)
  ```

-The alternative text inside the square brackets `[]` is used by screen readers, pure text browsers and search engines.
+The alternative text inside the square brackets `[]` is used by screen readers, pure text browsers and all kinds of data scrapers.

 {{< mnote up=11 >}}
-We should always provide an alternative text.
 Perplex also allows to specify an `alt` parameter in the resource meta-data, when we reference an image there.
 In that case, we have two options: We can leave the brackets empty or override this resource parameter.
 {{< /mnote >}}

 ### Reference notation